matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 in general.
 Managed instance groups are the recommended way to use instance groups, but the two different configurations prevents their use.
 Preemptible instances and GPUs are not relevant to this scenario.

-17) Your company is based in X and will be running a virtual server for Y. What factor determines the unit per minute cost.
+17) Your company is based in X and will be running a virtual server for Y. What factor determines the unit per minute cost?
 Answer: The characteristics of the server.
 The characteristics of the server, such as the number of virtual servers, the amount of memory, and the region where you run the VM, influence the cost.
 Time of day is not a factor, nor is the type of application you run on the VM.